 Giardia and Dientamoeba Epidemiology and Disease

 GIARDIA: Giardia is the most common cause of parasitic intestinal infections worldwide.
-In the US, approximately 20,000 cases are reported annually; it is estimated that there could actually be an annual incidence of 2 million.
+In the US, approximately 20,000 cases are reported annually; it is estimated that there could be an annual incidence of 2 million.

-Some people may actually host large numbers of organisms but show no symptoms.
+Some people may host large numbers of organisms but show no symptoms.
 When a host does get sick, they show a wide variety of symptoms.
 In the beginning, they may experience nausea, anorexia, low-grade fever, and chills, along with a sudden onset of explosive, watery, foul-smelling diarrhea.
 As the disease progresses, patients can have pain, malabsorption of fats and other substances, and weight loss.
-Occasionally they may experience gallbladder involvement.
+Occasionally, they may experience gallbladder involvement.

 The most common symptoms include intermittent diarrhea, abdominal pain, nausea, and fatigue.